ai-practitioners/time-series-forecasting/docs/sql_query.md

 - The workaround will be to either revert back to using subquery or create a second SQL CTE for state (a temporary result set with only states holiday).
 - In order to retain query maintainability and readability, we proceeded with the latter.
-- As we see from the table comparison table below (the query below returns results on the right column), the number of holidays for all states are the same.
+- As we see from the table comparison table below (the query below returns results on the right column), the number of holidays for all states are now the same.
 - Also note that CTE `StateHolidays` do not require `GROUP_CONCAT` function as holidays for state do not have duplicated dates unlike city holidays.

 ```sql